-Emu NL has historically advanced unsecured, interest free loans to its wholly owned subsidiary, Emu Chile SpA, totalling \$6,489,017 (2022: \$6,489,017).
-This loan will be written off in full by Emu NL as the parent entity once deregistration of Emu Chile SpA has been completed in Chile, expected to be before year-end 30 June 2024.
-As disclosed in these Consolidated Group financial reports, the net financial position discloses neither an asset or a liablity position.
+Emu NL has historically advanced unsecured, interest free loans to its wholly owned subsidiary, Emu Chile SpA, totalling \$6,489,017 (2023: \$6,489,017).
+This loan will be written off in full by Emu NL as the parent entity once deregistration of Emu Chile SpA has been completed in Chile.
+As disclosed in these Consolidated Group financial reports, the net financial position discloses neither an asset or a liability position.